aghayev-3/Arch/installation_guide.md

     * Snapshots: Supports creating snapshots of volumes for backups or recovery.
     * Volume Grouping: Combines multiple physical disks into a single logical volume group for easier management.
 * LVM enhances the flexibility and efficiency of managing disk space in Linux systems.

+## Installing required packages
+* Now we can go on to install the system and all the required packages
+* `pacstap -i /mnt base` to install the base Arch system into the /mnt directory :)

+## Generate the fstab file
+* `genfstab -U -p /mnt >> /mnt/etc/fstab` generates a file system table (fstab) for the newly installed Linux system
+* This is required for mounting partitions at boot time :)
+* `cat /mnt/etc/fstab` You should see three partitions listed in the file

+## Using arch-chroot to finish the installation
+* Log into the in-progress Arch system to make configure some more things :)
+* `arch-chroot /mnt` will do just that and the prompt will change to `[root@archiso /]#`

+### Notes:
+* `arch-chroot` is used to change the root directory to a specified location (like the new system's root) during the Arch Linux installation.
+Why Use chroot?
+    * Configuration: It allows you to configure the new system as if you are running it, making it easier to set up.
+    * Isolation: Changes made in the chroot environment only affect the new installation, not the host system.
+    * Package Installation: You can install packages and modify system files directly in the new environment.
+* In short, `arch-chroot` helps you set up and manage the new Arch Linux system effectively.